odoo/odoo/doc/howtos/rdtraining/setup.rst

 If you are working at Odoo, many of your colleagues are using `VSCode`_ (`VSCodium`_ the open source equivalent), `Sublime Text`_, `Atom`_ or `PyCharm`_.
 However, you are free to chose your preferred editor.

-Don't forget to configure correctly the linters.
-Using a linter can help show syntax and semantic warnings or errors.
+Don't forget to configure the linters correctly.
+Using a linter can help you by showing syntax and semantic warnings or errors.
 Odoo source code tries to respect Python and JavaScript standards, but some of them can be ignored.

-For Python, we use PEP8 with these options ignored :
+For Python, we use PEP8 with these options ignored:

 - E501: line too long
 - E301: expected 1 blank line, found 0
 - E302: expected 2 blank lines, found 1

-For JavaScript, we use ESLinter, and you can find a `configuration file example here`_.
+For JavaScript, we use ESLint, and you can find a `configuration file example here`_.

 .. _configuration file example here: https://github.com/odoo/odoo/wiki/Javascript-coding-guidelines#use-a-linter
 .. _VSCode: https://code.visualstudio.com/